KomodoPlatform/dPoW/doc/bible.md

 - Disk: 500 GB SSD or greater
 - Bandwidth: 100 Mbps or higher

-### Polls and voting:
+### Polls and Voting:

-Polls are executed on github in form of an issue ticket and voting takes place by posting a signed message with your selection.
-A poll stays up for 30 days.
-Use the NN 3P KMD key for the sig.
+Polls are executed on Github in form of an issue ticket and voting takes place by posting a signed message with your selection.
+A poll will remain open for a minimum of 30 days before being subject to closing.
+The Third Party KMD key it to be used for the signing your vote.

+Poll outcomes will be ratified and enacted if a majority of signatures supports the poll, provided there is participation of > 43 nodes (67%)

-We reserve the right to amend this guideline (governing the participation in the dPoW operations) at any time.
-Modifications are transparently published on github.
+The Komodo team reserves the right to amend this guideline (governing participation in the dPoW operations) at any time.
+Modifications are transparently published on Github.

 <br>